-If your goal is to maximize your appeal to men without undue risk, just find a trustworthy doctor and request the biggest size that can be achieved safely in a single surgery—usually around 600cc, though it varies from person to person.
-This size looks impressive and still retains a convincingly natural shape.
+If your goal is to look as attractive as possible without undue risk, just find a trustworthy plastic surgeon and request the biggest size that can be achieved safely in a single surgery—usually around 600cc, though it varies from person to person.
+This size looks impressive and still retains a convincing shape.

 In practice, many women select smaller implants because they fear retaliation from jealous competitors or excessive attention from men.
 This is understandable, and when choosing a size you should consider your personal comfort level, just as you do when choosing clothes.
 The examples below show the range of results you can achieve.

 Nose and eyelid surgeries are also common, and can be very beneficial for some faces.
 The model at left has had a nose job as well as a breast augmentation.

 In recent years, fat transfer has become increasingly popular, especially among glamour models.
 It can work quite well in the short term.
 But since its durability and long-term effects are currently uncertain, I'm reluctant to offer a favorable recommendation.

 Today’s professional glamour models take advantage of a wide array of cosmetic technologies that are impractical for the average woman.
 Typically they won’t admit this in public.
 You shouldn’t assume you can duplicate their results.
 One or two well-chosen procedures can give you a full point on the beauty scale, but trying to do too much increases the risk something will go wrong.
 It's important to use moderation.